5 Written Questions

 - e A change in a gene at a single nucleotide pair

 5 Multiple Choice Questions

 - One of a ribosome's three binding sites for tRNA during translation.
-Holds the tRNA carrying the next amino acid to be added to the polypeptide chain.
+Holds the tRNA carrying the growing polypeptide chain.
+(P stands for peptidyl tRNA

 5 True/False Questions